 Remember that we are also always available for questions while you go through the course to ensure everything is clear.

 Check out the three lectures below from this course!

 We offer three different pricing options to meet your needs: annual and monthly subscriptions which include access to this and all of our other online courses, and a one-time purchase of this course.
 All of our courses and subscriptions offer a 30-day 100% money-back guarantee.

 Ricardo Romero, PE is an Electrical Engineer with extensive experience in Power Systems, having worked as a Power Systems Protection Engineer at Schweitzer Engineering Laboratories, Inc. (SEL) and Power Relaying Solutions, PLLC (PRS).
 He obtained his Bachelor’s and Master’s degrees in Electrical Engineering from The University of North Carolina at Charlotte, where he specialized in power systems and power electronics.
 He is a licensed Professional Engineer in Power Systems in the states of Arizona, Louisiana, North Carolina, Pennsylvania, South Carolina, and Virginia.

 This course grants you 2 PDHs to meet your PE licensing requirements.
 Please note that the final course exam must be completed and you must obtain a minimum score of 70% to obtain the PDHs.

 This course includes 9 lectures, totaling roughly 2.5 hours of video lectures.

-Your membership, whether the annual or monthly options, gives you access to all courses offered by Romero Engineering Co.
+Your subscription, whether the annual or monthly options, gives you access to all courses offered by Romero Engineering Co.
 This includes updates to existing courses as well as any new courses.